frankolson/frankolson.github.io-old/_posts/2017-02-15-SaaS_Tutorial_Part_2.md

 #### New Account Page
 ![account new]({{ site.baseurl }}/img/saas_tutorial/account_new.png)

-- Before we do anything else, let's commit our work.
+Finally we shall finish this post by committing our work.

 ~~~
 git add .